LouisMazel/maz-ui/apps/docs/src/components/maz-sidebar.md

 </template>
 ```

-In this setup, `useCookie` handles SSR hydration, and `:persist="false"` prevents the sidebar from also writing the cookie (you control it via `useCookie`).
+`:persist="false"` prevents the sidebar from also writing the cookie, leaving full control to your `useCookie` ref.

 ## With router (vue-router / NuxtLink)